 Do you find yourself coming home after a busy workday with stacks of lab reports, medical records, and patient notes on a weekly or daily basis?
 If it’s inevitable that you’ll need to bring home admin tasks, try to limit these days to once or twice a week.
 This will free up your other evenings and allow you to focus on you.

 Do you find yourself constantly answering calls from coworkers during your free time?
-Or, are you calling in to check in on patients and get updates on your days off?
-It’s amazing to be so dedicated to your job but the emotional toll and the fact that you’re never truly stepping away can start to make an impact on your overall work-life balance.
+Or, are you calling to check in on patients and get updates on your days off?
+It’s amazing to be so dedicated to your job, but the emotional toll and the fact that you’re never truly stepping away can start to make an impact on your overall work-life balance.

 Take small breaks when you can

 There are small things you can do to improve your work-life balance during the workday.
-Whether it’s 10 minutes in between patients or a longer bathroom/coffee break, try to find time increments where you can take a breather and decompress.
+Whether it’s ten minutes in between patients or a longer bathroom/coffee break, try to find time increments where you can take a breather and decompress.

 Leave on time and take a full lunch at least once a week

 As a veterinary professional, it’s not realistic to expect a perfect 9-5 schedule, but doing what you can by making small changes will help you feel like you have more balance and create time for you to relax.

 Leaving on time and taking a full lunch may seem like small changes, but they can make a large impact on a busy schedule.
 You can try implementing these on the same or different days, but setting this small boundary will ensure that you get time to recharge during the day or allow you to make it to happy hour with your friends on time and not stressed.

 A study on burnout in the veterinary profession found that mean scores on the work-life balance scale decreased as the number of patients seen per day increased, implying caseload has a significant effect on the work-life balance.